Elegant HTTP DSL

 Landline - an HTTP DSL

 Landline is a library that provides a minimalistic DSL for creating web services.
-It doesn't include patterns, middleware, or anything that could be considered application logic.
-It does a few things, and hopefully it does them well:
+It doesn't include patterns, middleware, or anything that could be considered application logic, besides the basic primitives It does a few things, and hopefully it does them well.

 Examples